MobilePayDev/MobilePay-Online/README.md

 Make sure you response to the callback immediately, once you´ve decrypted the content.
 DO NOT leave the transaction "hanging" while you call out to the Acquirer.

+Strictly process the payment on the card type given in field "CardType".
+This is the only way MobilePay can offer card type picking for co-branded cards in accordance with PSD2 requirements.

 ### Failed callback

 In case the payment times out, a callback is made to the FailedPaymentCallbackUrl url supplied in the initiate payment call.